What is the Internet of Things?

 You might have come across the concept of IoT - the Internet of Things.
 What is IoT and how does it relate to Brick and powerbank sharing?

-In a nutshell, a network of physical devices (‘things’) connected to the internet and other devices.
+It's a network of physical devices (‘things’) connected to the internet and other devices.
 Devices can communicate with each other through their connectivity, making data transmission, collection, and analytics possible.
 Brick stations and powerbank are IoT solutions!
 You can rent a Brick from one of our stations by using your phone to ‘talk’ to the Brick station.
 We’ll go into more detail later, let’s cover IoT basics first!

-To put it briefly, IoT works in three steps:
+IoT works in three steps

-- Sensors embedded in devices collect data
+1. Sensors embedded in devices collect data

-- Data is then shared via the cloud and integrated with software
+2. Data is then shared via the cloud and integrated with software

-- The software analyzes and transmits data to the user via an app or website
+3. The software analyzes and transmits data to the user via an app or website

 What are IoT devices?